TimvanDijkNL/minecraft_rc_script/README.md

     `echo "set -g default-terminal screen-256color" > /usr/local/minecraft/.tmux.conf`

+4. Make sure all the files in the Minecraft user's home directory are owned by the Minecraft user:

+   `chown -R minecraft:minecraft /usr/local/minecraft`

-4. put the `minecraft` script in `/usr/local/etc/rc.d` and make it executable with `chmod 755 /usr/local/etc/rc.d/minecraft`
+5. put the `minecraft` script in `/usr/local/etc/rc.d` and make it executable with `chmod 755 /usr/local/etc/rc.d/minecraft`

-5. Enable the startup script via `sysrc minecraft_enable=YES`
+6. Enable the startup script via `sysrc minecraft_enable=YES`

-   If you chose a custom username, home directory or `.jar` file you can set them via, for example:
+   If you chose a custom user, home directory or `.jar` file you can set them via, for example:

    `sysrc minecraft_user=example`